 Recall that starch hydrolysis is where water reacts with the sugar to break the sugar down and form glucose.
 The water breaks into the H+ and OH- ions to interact with the starch as it breaks down.

 In order to accomplish liquefaction, the reaction must take place under certain conditions.
 The pH of the mash is maintained in the range of 5.9-6.2, and ammonia and sulfuric acid are added to the tank to maintain the pH.
-About one third of the required type of enzyme, α-amylase, can be added to the mash prior to jet cooking (2-7 minutes at 105-120°C) to improve flowability of the mash.
+About one-third of the required type of enzyme, α-amylase, can be added to the mash before jet cooking (2-7 minutes at 105-120°C) to improve the flowability of the mash.
 The jet cooking serves as a sterilization step to avoid bacterial contamination during the fermentation step later on.
-At this stage, shorter dextrins are produced, but are not yet glucose.
+At this stage, shorter dextrins are produced but are not yet glucose.

 The α-amylase for liquefaction acts on the internal α (1,4) glycosidic bonds to yield dextrins and maltose (glucose dimers).
 A type of α-amylase exists in the saliva of humans; a different α-amylase is utilized by the pancreas.
 Figure 7.14a shows one type of α-amylase.
 The α-amylase works a little faster than the β-amylase, and the β-amylase works on the second α (1,4) glycosidic bond so that maltose is formed (see Figure 7.14b). β-amylase is part of the ripening process of fruit increasing the sweetness of fruit as it ripens.